 Leaving the beach behind the trail leads along the coast.
-Expect to be harassed by Espanola Mockingbirds; they are bold little birds for sure, and are attracted by the hope of a swig of water from a tourist’s bottle.
+Expect to be harassed by Espanola Mockingbirds; they are bold little birds for sure and are attracted by the hope of a swig of water from a tourist’s bottle.
 This is a wonderfully close wildlife encounter, but please resist the temptation to give them your water.

-As the trail descends back to sea level it passes through a large blue footed booby colony.
-These amusing birds are the clowns of Galapagos – if you are lucky enough to see their funny mating dance then you’ll understand why.
+As the trail descends back to sea level it passes through a large blue-footed booby colony.
+These amusing birds are the clowns of the Galapagos – if you are lucky enough to see their funny mating dance then you’ll understand why.
 Nazca boobies also nest here, and Red-billed Tropic birds can sometimes be spotted flying around the cliff face.
-This is the final stretch of path, leading back to the lighthouse beach.
+This is the final stretch of the path, leading back to the lighthouse beach.

-Landing Type: Wet
+Landing Type: Wet.

 Trail length: 0.6 Miles (1km).
 This optional trek takes about 1 hour to walk slowly.

 Terrain: Easy and flat path.